HAC-11/Portfolio-Demos-/README.md

 ### 2. USPTO Patent Choropleth Map

-Maps utility patent grant activity across all 50 U.S. states and DC using USPTO CBSA data for 2015, with two choropleth views — raw count and per-capita rate.
+This project maps utility patent activity across all 50 U.S. states and DC using USPTO data from 2015.
+It includes two views, total patent counts and per-capita rates, to show how the geography of innovation changes depending on how it is measured.

-This project highlights how geographic patterns of innovation shift when comparing absolute counts versus population-adjusted metrics.

 ![Raw patent count choropleth — California leads with 40,134 grants](uspto_patent_map/screenshots/raw_patent_count.png)